marylynkennedy12-cmyk/TMN4133-Group10-SysMonitor/README.md

 ## 📄 License

-This project is created for educational purposes as part of TMN4133 System Programming course requirements at [Your University Name].
+This project is created for educational purposes as part of TMN4133 System Programming course requirements UNIMAS.

 **Academic Integrity Notice:** This code is submitted as coursework.
 Please do not copy or reuse without proper attribution.